kboul/global-earthquakes/README.md

 Navigate to the root folder:

 ```
-yarn install
+pnpm install
 ```

 ```
-yarn start
+pnpm start
 ```

 browser listens to [http://localhost:3000](http://localhost:3000) as default port

 ### The engine "node" is incompatible with this module

-When using yarn fix it by globally defining
+If using yarn fix it by globally defining

 ```
 yarn config set ignore-engines true